 Are there any benefits for package subscribers related to the Index?

 Yes.
 There are many benefits for the package subscribers.
 In addition to the complete data set for your city, you can get analyst explanation of the index for your city.
 Package subscribers also receive substantial discounts on training and services that can build your cities urban innovation economy.
 If you understand the Index better than the others, your city will innovate better than the others!

 Can I get data on any city?

-When you subscribe for any of the Silver or Platinum Package, you can ask for a Single City Data-set [SCD] on ANY city, even those not listed.
+When you subscribe for any of the Silver or Platinum Package, you can ask for a City Data Audit [SCD] on ANY city, even those not listed.
 This includes all cities globally.
 The 525 cities will be provided more quickly, however, SCDs can be prepared on any city globally.

 All cities are benchmark scored against our core 525 city data set in 2016 onwards.
 Our pricing is very competitive compared to the non-specialised management consulting firms, due to our specialization and knowhow.Purchase online here.